Old-fashioned ocean breezes and lively entertainment

 Port Townsend

-Victorian flair and red brick buildings downtown on the waterfront make Port Townsend a rare combination of the Pacific Northwest lifestyle and old-world style.
+Victorian flair and red brick buildings on the downtown waterfront make Port Townsend a rare combination of the Pacific Northwest lifestyle and old-world heritage.

 A bluff on one side and Port Townsend Bay on the other hem in Port Townsend’s remarkable downtown district.
 Its architecture is a visual feast, with abundant 19th and early 20th century buildings that landed the entire downtown district on the National Register of Historic Places in 1976.
-Two- and three-story Victorians with high-arched windows and elaborate trim play host to restaurants, independent bookstores, music venues and much more.
+Two- and three-story Victorians with high-arched windows and elaborate trim play host to restaurants, independent bookstores, wine shops, art galleries, music venues and more.

 The downtown is fit for a day or weekend of exploring, with shops to see by day and music and entertainment by night.
-Downtown Port Townsend also hosts a busy schedule of summer festivals including Concerts on the Dock every Thursday, July 13-August.
-Another such can’t-miss event is The Northwest Maritime Center’s annual Wooden Boat Festival, held this year September 8–10.
+Downtown Port Townsend also hosts a busy schedule of summer festivals – one such can’t miss event is the Northwest Maritime Center’s annual Wooden Boat Festival, happening September 6–8, 2024.

-This inspiring and educational festival will feature more than 300 boats – tall ships, modern wooden boats, racing schooners and more – as well as presentations, exhibitors, live music, as well as delicious food, beer and wine.
+This inspiring and educational festival will feature more than 300 boats – tall ships, modern wooden boats, racing schooners and more – as well as presentations, exhibitors, live music, and delicious food, beer and wine.

 After dining on local shellfish, stroll through downtown and past the end of Water Street to the public pedestrian pier at the eastern end of town.
 Visitors will find pockets of natural beach and the Northwest Maritime Center, which is a hub for marine craftspeople in the area.
 Here, visitors can see kayaks being built, wooden boats under repair, and sail makers plying their trade.
 Don’t miss the trail along the beach, which starts at the end of Hudson Street and looks out toward Mt.
 Baker and the Cascades.

 Port Townsend is easily visited without a car by walking onto the Coupeville Ferry from Whidbey Island.
 However, a car allows easy access to nearby Fort Worden and Fort Townsend Historical State Parks.
-Both forts were constructed in the mid- to late 1800s.
+Both forts were constructed in the 1800s.

 In addition to exploring the historic buildings and lighthouse at Fort Worden, check out the Centrum Foundation, a cultural gathering place with art and music classes, workshops, performances and much more.